 Otto von Bismarck, an international politician of enormous sophistication, also had to deal with the German Question.
-He dealt with it in part by trying to calm the potential fears of other Great Powers, to insure in part that Germany wouldn’t face a hostile coalition of powers balancing off against its perceived threat.
+He dealt with it in part by trying to calm the potential fears of other Great Powers, partially, to ensure that Germany wouldn’t face a hostile coalition of powers balancing off against its perceived threat.
 He aimed to reassure the other Great Powers that Germany had only peaceful intentions.
-Bismarck’s principal was to present Germany at all junctures as a satisfied power that had what it wanted, that was satiated, and that now after being a revolutionary factor in international politics would become a conservative in international politics.
+Bismarck’s principle was to present Germany at all junctures as a satisfied power that had what it wanted, that was satiated, and that now after being a revolutionary factor in international politics would become a conservative in international politics.

 The Ascension of Kaiser Wilhelm II

-These cautious policies, these attempts to calm the fears, potential fears, of neighbors were simply too mild a policy prescription for the young emperor—the word in German is Kaiser—by the name of Wilhelm II who ascended to the throne in 1888.
+These cautious policies, these attempts to calm the fears, potential fears, of neighbors were simply too mild a policy prescription for the young emperor—the word in German is Kaiser—by the name of Wilhelm II, who ascended to the throne in 1888.
 He objected to Bismarck’s attempts to calm other powers, and instead insisted on a far more energetic policy.
-He soon dismissed Bismarck in 1890, and set about crafting a far more assertive approach to international politics.
+He soon dismissed Bismarck in 1890 and set about crafting a far more assertive approach to international politics.
 His slogan was announced with the words, “full steam ahead.”

-His militarism was reflected in his love of resplendent uniforms and his militaristic language that often would produce a really characteristic talent for disaster.
+His militarism was reflected in his love of resplendent uniforms and his militaristic language that often would produce a characteristic talent for disaster.

-One famous case, which made clear that he was surrounded by irresponsible individuals, involved news leaking out at the start of the 20th century that at one point, when Wilhelm II had to be cheered up from one of these public relations disasters he had unleashed, some of his own generals dressed up as ballerinas and danced for him at court.
+One famous case, which made clear that he was surrounded by irresponsible individuals, involved news leaking out at the start of the 20th century that at one point, when Wilhelm II had to be cheered up from one of these public relations disasters he had unleashed, some of his generals dressed up as ballerinas and danced for him at court.

 One of those generals had a heart attack and fell dead while dancing for the Emperor dressed as a ballerina.
-As news of this filtered out, it was not very much calculated to reassure people that Germany’s leadership was in firm and responsible hands.
+As news of this filtered out, it was not calculated to reassure people that Germany’s leadership was in firm and responsible hands.
 Wilhelm II’s policies were determined, above all, to win respect and status for Germany.
 In his words, “Germany deserved its place in the sun.”
-As a result, he sanctioned an aggressive foreign policy that very shortly alienated many of the Great Powers, precisely the thing that Bismarck had aimed to avoid.
+As a result, he sanctioned an aggressive foreign policy that quickly alienated many of the Great Powers, precisely the thing that Bismarck had aimed to avoid.

 A Strange Political Creation

 There arose now a plethora of nationalist leagues, pressing and endorsing Wilhelm II’s demand for a more aggressive foreign policy, in some cases outdoing his bellicose sentiments.
-These included the Navy League, the Army League, the Colonial League, and the Pan German League, arguing that all Germans living around the world needed to, together, engage in a mission of “national greatness.”
+These included the Navy League, the Army League, the Colonial League, and the Pan-German League, arguing that all Germans living around the world needed, together, to engage in a mission of “national greatness.”

 They all agitated for a more assertive foreign policy in part as a way of escaping this sense of internal domestic crisis.
-A mood of crisis and pessimism about the future haunted German elites, and many historians argue affected the decisions made at the time of the outbreak of the First World War.
+A mood of crisis and pessimism about the future haunted German elites and many historians argue, affected the decisions made at the time of the outbreak of the First World War.